 Distance: 110 km

-Head north for a scenic 45-minute drive along the Sea to Sky Highway for an outdoorsy day in Squamish.
+Head north for a scenic 45-minute drive (depending on the Sea to Sky Highway) for an outdoorsy day in Squamish.
 Squamish does bill itself as the “Adventure Capital of Canada.”
 So if mountain biking, kite surfing, hiking and river rafting are up your sleeve, welcome to an adventurous day in paradise.

 But even if you have no intention of doing any of those activities, you will have a grand day out in this vibrant mountain town.

 Stop at Porteau Cove to walk out onto the pier and look for seals and scuba divers.
-Pan for gold or delve deep into the mines at the brilliant Britannia Mine Museum.
+Pan for gold or delve deep into the mines at the brilliant and family-friendly Britannia Mine Museum, in Britannia Beach, a village of the Sea to Sky Highway.

 Stop at Shannon Falls to admire the rushing waterfall.
 Ride the Sea to Sky Gondola for stunning views of the Howe Sound Fjord and Garibaldi mountain range.
 Cross the Sky Pilot Suspension Bridge if you dare (it’s not that bad, really).
 Or enjoy a free interpretive tour with a First Nations guide along the Spirit Trail.